 All parties to a case

 must attend the Consultation.
-Failure to attend the Consultation can result in an adverse order being made against the absent party - if you are a claimant, your claim may be dismissed; if you are a respondent, a default judgment may be entered against you.
+Failure to attend the Consultation can result in an adverse order being made against the absent party - if you are a claimant, your claim may be dismissed; if you are a respondent, a default order may be made against you.

-Where parties are unable to settle a matter at the Consultation, the Registrar will give further directions to move the matter along as it deems fit, including ordering further Consultations for the case or fixing the case for a Hearing before a Referee.
+Where parties are unable to settle a matter at the Consultation, the Registrar will give further directions to move the matter along as it deems fit, including ordering further Consultations for the case or fixing the case for a Hearing before a Tribunal Magistrate.
 The Hearing can occur within

 24 hours of the date of the Consultation, unless otherwise directed.